cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/1.base/button-icon.md

 title: Button group
 demo: '#examples/icon-button/group.vue'
 ---
-Icon buttons can be grouped into a single element using a flex container.
-Adjust border radiuses and borders to create a seamless group.
+Icon buttons can be grouped into a single element using the `BaseButtonGroup` component.
 ::

 :doc-component-meta{name="BaseButtonIcon"}